kpetridis24/k-nearest-vectors/README.md

 # k-nearest-vectors

+CPU and memory efficient implementations for calculating k nearest vectors

 ## Motivation

 Computing the **distance between high dimensional vectors** is widely applicable in modern technologies.
 It is used extensively in